 How to Engage Residents Through Resident Cycle

 Engaging residents is important for many reasons, retention being one of the most significant.
-Losing a resident can be costly, inconvenient, and downright depressing.
+There's proof that a positive resident move-in increases renewal rates.
+In addition, losing a resident can be costly, inconvenient, and downright depressing.
 But not all methods of engagement or moments in the resident life cycle merit the same treatment or attention; it takes specific tools and techniques at the right time to make the greatest, most personal impact on residents.
 We’ve plotted the 4 key points to pay attention to in the resident life cycle, along with tips for engagement.

 The courtship phase

 This is when prospective residents are shopping around, and property managers show off what makes their community unique: one-of-a-kind property features, white-glove services, new gym equipment, pristine laundry facilities, etc. This is a critical time in the resident life cycle, when it’s most important for renters to find the place that’s right for them.